Request Your Free

 Motor carriers are far more accountable for their accidents than other drivers because the industry is so tightly regulated.
 Before you agree to anything with an insurance company or health care provider, visit with a lawyer who has experience with the industry’s regulations, negligence laws, and the damages you are entitled to in Georgia.
 Here are a few areas that should be investigated:

 - Insurance.
 This is a big deal in the motor carrier industry.
 Motor carriers, drivers and their employers, broker authorities, and other parties must submit the correct forms and follow all laws concerning liability and cargo coverage.

 - Driver’s logs.
 Distracted driving or engine faults can lead to tragic accidents.
 This is especially true for professional drivers who spend their lives on the road.
 The federal government regulates how often these vehicles must be checked and maintained as well as how many hours drivers are legally allowed to work before resting (and how much time off is required before getting back behind the wheel).

 This information is recorded in industry-mandated motor carrier logs.
-An injury attorney in Macon who understands these instructions will investigate this evidence and ensure the driver followed all pertinent laws.
+Macon Motor Carrier Liability Claims Lawyers who understand these instructions will investigate this evidence and ensure the driver followed all pertinent laws.
 This data can drastically affect your claim.